bookofproofs/bookofproofs.github.io/_sources/history/18th-century/rodrigues.md

 * In August 1832 Rodrigues was arrested and charged with organising illegal meetings and outraging public morality.
 * Rodrigues joined the Paris Ethnological Society.
 * These views were much criticised by other members of the Paris Ethnological Society who argued that Rodrigues was being sentimental and that science proved that he was wrong.
-* Most of Rodrigues' writings were on politics and social reform but he also wrote pamphlets on banking.
 * Rodrigues' composition of rotations is basically the composition of unit quaternions.
 * The story of the Rodrigues formula for Legendre polynomials is somewhat more complicated due to the fact that Rodgigues' paper on the subject does not appear to have been noticed at the time, or if it was then it was quickly forgotten.
 * They did not know of the earlier paper of Rodrigues and as a result the formula became known as the Ivory-Jacobi formula for some time.